kshitijaucharmal/ConceptForge/README.md

 ## Features

+- **AI Focused**: Built to include AI Generation from the ground up.
 - **Custom Engine Core**: Built from scratch with modern C++ and OpenGL.
 - **Python Scripting Layer**: Bindings via [`nanobind`](https://github.com/wjakob/nanobind) let you control the engine from Python.
 - **Hybrid Architecture**: Use C++ for speed, Python for iteration.